jasondo-da/shopping_behavior_analysis/README.md

 This is a Kaggle-sourced dataset used to refine my data analytics skills further and gain more data science experience.
 The marketing team from a clothing apparel business is asking for recommendations on current customer behavior, improving the business processes, and growing the customer base.
 In this analysis, I will analyze the shopping behavior dataset to answer the marketing team's inquiries and make recommendations for areas of improvement.

 ### Customer Shopping Behavior Analysis Jupyter Notebook
-Full customer shopping behavior analysis in Jupyter Notebook.
+Full Customer Shopping Behavior Analysis in Jupyter Notebook.

 Link: [Customer Shopping Behavior Analysis](https://github.com/jasondo-da/shopping_behavior_analysis/blob/main/shopping_behavior_analysis.ipynb)